General Roman Calendar of 1954: Ferias

 Ember Days are four separate sets of three days within the same week — specifically, the Wednesday, Friday, and Saturday — roughly equidistant in the circuit of the year, that were formerly set aside for fasting and prayer.
 These days set apart for special prayer and fasting were considered especially suitable for the ordination of clergy.
 The Ember Days are known in Latin as quatuor tempora (the "four seasons"), or jejunia quatuor temporum ("fasts of the four seasons").
 They occur in the weeks between the third and fourth Sundays of Advent, between the first and second Sundays of Lent, between Pentecost and Trinity Sunday, and beginning the first Wednesday after the Exaltation of the Holy Cross (September 14), which is between the liturgical third and fourth Sundays of September.
+(Note: The rubrics of the Breviary defined the liturgical first Sunday of August, September, October and November, which primarily determined which books of Scripture were read during that week at Matins, as the Sunday closest to the first day of the month, in this manner: "That which is called the I Sunday of the month, is that which is on the Kalends, or nearest the Kalends of that month: so that, if the Kalends be Monday, Tuesday, or Wednesday, then the I Sunday of the month, on which the book of Scripture to be begun is placed, is that which precedes the Kalends.
+But if Thursday or Friday, or Saturday, it is that which follows."
+The first Sunday of September, therefore, could fall between 29 August and 4 September.
+The 1960 reforms changed this to the actual first Sunday of the month, which also adjusted the possible dates of the September Ember Days.)

 Rogation Days are, in the calendar of the Western Church, four days traditionally set apart for solemn processions to invoke God's mercy.
 They are April 25, the Major Rogation (or Greater Litanies), coinciding with St. Mark's Day (but transferred to the following Tuesday if they fell on Easter); and the three days preceding Ascension Thursday, the Minor Rogations (or Lesser Litanies).
 These are indicated below in the main body of the calendar and in the Movable Feasts section.